na-na-hi/renget/archive/rzimh.md

 "Thanks to you all, we have raised over 1.5 billion yen tonight for this worthy cause."

 "And now!" the host announced enthusiastically.
 "For the final auction item of the evening, from Mr. Derobi's Midsummer Collection, we have the Precious Meteor Spring Jewel.
-Shall we start the bidding at 1 million yen?"
+Shall we start the bidding at 100 million?"
 A dazzling light flashed as the jewel was unveiled on stage.
 Murmurs of awe rippled through the crowd.
 Inigo leaned forward in his seat to get a better look at the famed jewel.
 Even from a distance, he could see an intricate web of glowing green veins running through the egg-sized black opal gemstone.

 Suddenly, the lights cut out, plunging the hall into darkness.
 Confused noises erupted from the guests.
-Flash lights turned on and glasses crashed to the floor.
+Flashlights turned on and glasses crashed to the floor.
 Inigo immediately stood up, ready to act.
 Nearby, he saw his friend Noah begin glowing gently, providing additional light.

 "Gigan, form mirrors on Noah."
 Inigo ordered.
 The dragon morphed into angled prisms and mirrors that reflected and spread Noah's light around the room.
 Everyone gasped as they looked on stage.
 The jewel was gone and all the windows were wide open.
+A woman's laughter echoed from one of the windows and Inigo caught a glimpse of a long curled lizard tail before it disappeared.
+Seiryu mid-transformation jumped from the crowd of heroes and rushed out the window in a blur.

+Suddenly, a deep booming laughter filled the hall, seeming to emanate from everywhere at once.
+All eyes turned upward in shock and alarm as an enormous disembodied head materialized, floating above the stage.
+The head had deathly pale purple skin and sinister eyes hidden behind a pair of purple-lensed spectacles.
+Rows of razor sharp teeth filled his grinning mouth and rows of small golden plates and assorted pieces of paper adorned a gaudy violet hat on his head.
+It was the golden terror, Midas.

+"Good evening, esteemed guests.
+I apologize for intruding, but we simply had to take the jewel," the giant head rumbled in amusement.
+"Thank you for the generous donation.
+Rest assured, your funds will go to a worthy cause under the Night Parade."

+More laughter echoed through the room.
+Inigo and the heroes tensed, ready to act.
+But just as suddenly as it appeared, the monstrous head vanished once more.

+"Farewell for now," its voice taunted as it faded away entirely.
+"We'll be seeing you again soon..."

-Seiryu and the other heroes had already leaped into action, scouring the room for anything suspicious.
-But it was too late - when the lights returned a minute later, there was no sign of the perpetrator.
+ The room erupted into frightened chatter.
+Inigo frowned, filing away this mysterious new threat for later investigation.
+The Pro-heroes leaped were abuzz with action, scouring the room for anything suspicious.
+But it was too late - when the lights returned a minute later, there was no sign of the perpetrators.
 The crowd was growing loud and restless.
 "Everyone remain calm!"
 The hero Slipstream announced, raising his hands.
 "We will conduct a thorough search.
 For your safety, we ask that you proceed to the exits in an orderly fashion."

 Security and event staff began ushering people toward the doors.
 Inigo wanted to stay and help with the search but found himself herded outside with the other guests.
 He took one last look back at the stage as he was ushered out.
 Mr. Oomori was gone too.
+He had to tell someone.
+It could be useful to the heroes.
+He saw Impakt rushing through the crowd.

+"Impakt-sama!
+I have something to-" Inigo hailed the hero as he manuevered through the jostling crowd.

+"Not now, young hero.
+Evil's afoot!"
+Impakt said nodding to him as he ran past.

 "Thank you all for coming, the gala is now over," the host proclaimed apologetically once they were all gathered outside the building.
 "Rest assured we are working closely with the heroes to resolve this incident.
 Please have a safe trip home."

 With a frustrated sigh, Inigo turned to leave with Curie, resigning himself to the fact that he wouldn't be able to assist.
 He looked around at the other hero students outside, they had the same expressions.
 He was about to convince the others into an impromptu search when his phone rang.
-Inigo stepped away from everyone.
+Inigo made his way to a side exit and stepped away from everyone.

 “Hello?”